-Sultan Hassan Mosque “Madrasa”
+Sultan Hassan Mosque

 Sultan Hassan mosque is the largest mosque that has ever been built measuring 150m in length and covering an area of 7,906 sqm.
-Sultan Hasan Madrasa was constructed to include schools for all four of the Sunni doctrines of thought: Shafi’i, Hanbali, Hanafi, and Maliki.
+The Madrasa of Sultan Hasan was constructed to include schools for all four of the Sunni doctrines of thought: Shafi’i, Hanbali, Hanafi, and Maliki.
 It used to house more than four hundred students.

 Who is Sultan Hassan??

-The Description of Sultan Hassan Mosque
+The Construction of Sultan Hassan Mosque

 Inside the mosque of Sultan Hassan, there is a courtyard surrounded by four iwans.
 The iwan is a vaulted hall with three high walls and an opening where the fourth wall has to be.
 It also has 4 facades and two main ones.
 The court of the mosque is about 34m long and 32m wide and at each corner of it, there is a door that leads to one of the four Madrasas.
-The biggest Madrasa is the Hanafiya one that is estimated about 898 square meters
+The biggest Madrasa is the Hanafiya one that is estimated at about 898 square meters.

 The entrance of the Sultan Hassan mosque is considered the largest portal of any pre-modern Cairene Mosque-Madrasa complex in Egypt.
 Sultan Hassan intended to build four minarets but only three were built and survived.
 During the construction work, one of the minarets collapsed and killed a lot of innocents.